-It?s no secret that basketball often runs in the family.
-Klay Thompson?s father, Mychal, was the number one pick in the 1978 NBA draft.
-Tim Hardaway Jr.?s father was, you guessed it, five-time All-Star, Tim Hardaway.
-The Holiday brothers, the Antetokounmpo brothers, the Lopez twins, maybe LeBron and Bronny in the coming years, who knows ?- the list goes on and on.
+It's no secret that basketball often runs in the family.
+Klay Thompson's father, Mychal, was the number one pick in the 1978 NBA draft.
+Tim Hardaway Jr.'s father was, you guessed it, five-time All-Star, Tim Hardaway.
+The Holiday brothers, the Antetokounmpo brothers, the Lopez twins, maybe LeBron and Bronny in the coming years, who knows — the list goes on and on.
 But there's a family in the league today that is unique, in that it combines multiple NBA families.
 The patriarch?
 Philadelphia 76ers Head coach Glenn Anton "Doc" Rivers.
 From Austin to Callie to Doc Rivers' Wife, Kristen, this family tree has deep roots.

 Doc Rivers - The Man Himself

 Rivers played in the NBA from 1983 to 1996, playing for the Los Angeles Clippers, New York Knicks and San Antonio Spurs in addition to the Hawks.
 Shortly after his retirement as a player, Rivers began his career as an NBA coach in 1999 with the Orlando Magic, where he would be named Coach of the Year in 2000.
 From Orlando, Rivers would lead the Boston Celtics (where he won a NBA championship in 2008), LA Clippers, and now to his current team, the Philadelphia 76ers.
 Doc has four children with his wife (soon-to-be ex-wife?), Kristen Rivers.

 Kristen Rivers - The Matriarch

 Kristen Rivers (née Campion), the ex-wife of Doc Rivers, met her beau at Marquette University, where they both went to college.
-Allegedly, Doc initially tried to set Kristen up with one of his friends, but the two just couldn?t stay away from one another and they married in 1986.
+Allegedly, Doc initially tried to set Kristen up with one of his friends, but the two just couldn't stay away from one another and they married in 1986.
 Interracial couples were frowned upon (and unfortunately, sometimes still are), and the couple experienced harassment throughout their relationship.
 They stuck together and built a beautiful family.

 They have not officially divorced, but Doc and his ex-wife Kristen have supposedly been separated for the last few years.

 Jeremiah Rivers - The First Apple to Fall from the Tree

-The oldest of Doc?s children is Jeremiah Rivers.
-While Jeremiah was never drafted into the NBA as a basketball player, he did play college basketball at Georgetown University and Indiana University.
+The oldest of Doc's children is Jeremiah Rivers.
+While Doc's oldest son was never drafted into the NBA as a basketball player, he did play college basketball at Georgetown University and Indiana University.

 At Indiana, he played for coach Tom Crean, who joined Indiana with a less than stellar team, so when Jeremiah transferred from Georgetown the IU was hopeful simply because of his experience.
 He was a point guard who lacked shooting capability but could make plays.
 His first year at Indiana he averaged 6 points, 3.4 assists, and 4.3 rebounds per game.
 His second and final year at Indiana he averaged 3.8 points, 1.7 assists and 3 rebounds per game.

-So, not horrible but not quite the savior Indiana may have been expecting and not enough to continue a career in professional basketball, despite playing in Serbia and a brief Summer League stint with the Knicks.
+So, not horrible but not quite the savior Indiana may have been expecting and not enough to continue a career in professional basketball, despite the former player spending time in Serbia and a brief Summer League stint with the Knicks.

 Austin Rivers - The One Who Plays in the NBA

-Austin is probably the child of Doc?s and Kristen?s that you?re most familiar with, even if he isn't an NBA Star.
+Austin is probably the child of Doc's and Kristen's that you're most familiar with, even if he isn't an NBA Star.
 Austin found great success in college, where he played basketball for the oh-so-esteemed Duke University.
 He was drafted tenth overall by the New Orleans then-Hornets and has played for the Los Angeles Clippers, Washington Wizards, Houston Rockets, New York Knicks and his current team, the Denver Nuggets.
 While Austin played for the Clippers, he became the first player to be coached by his father in the NBA.